El Sentimiento Real sobre Huracán Matthew

 Whether you work in an enterprise, government, or an NGO, we guarantee that there are issues being discussed on publicly accessible social media that affect your work.
 To get the whole picture, you have to be able to analyze all the data.

 What is it like to access all relevant data in all the languages?
 Check it out.
 We’ve created an open source Rosette plugin for analyzing sentiment on Twitter and Facebook.
-Sign up for an API account at developer.rosette.com—our default plan gives you 10,000 calls a month for free.
+Sign up for an API account at developer.rosette.com.
 Download the plugin here.
 If you come up with any interesting results, let us know!
 We love to feature user stories on our blog.